mathesar-foundation/mathesar-wiki/docs/engineering/architecture/permissions.md

 As described in [the models section](./models.md), This will store the authentication information needed to create an engine, but won't provide a database (a required part of a connection definition in PostgreSQL).
 Because the information includes a role (to define the initial connection role), it necessarily defines a set of privileges available on the database with that connection.

-## User Database Map Model
+## User Database Role Map Model

-This map uses a `user_id, database` pair to look up the needed credentials, then provides a connection to the database using those credentials (if possible).
+This map uses a `user, database` pair to look up the needed credentials, then provides a connection to the database using those credentials (if possible).

 ## Adding Connections (backend perspective)

 Regardless of UI, the backend should receive a `POST` request to the new RPC endpoint defining a new connection.
 We'll use the same functions set up in [PR \#3348](https://github.com/mathesar-foundation/mathesar/pull/3348).
 The relevant info should be stored in the `Database`, `DatabaseServer`, and `DatabaseServerCredential` models.
-Also, if the user does not already have an entry defining their role on the given database, we could create such an entry automatically in the `UserDatabaseMap` model.
+Also, if the user does not already have an entry defining their role on the given database, we could create such an entry automatically in the `UserDBRoleMap` model.
 This is optional, and doesn't really affect the architecture.
-Then, to let some other users access that connection, we will provide an RPC function that lets an admin set different users' credentials for the given database by creating or updating `UserDatabaseMap` resources.
+Then, to let some other users access that connection, we will provide an RPC function that lets an admin set different users' credentials for the given database by creating or updating `UserDBRoleMap` resources.
 Note that this does _not_ directly modify anything to do with permissions on actual database objects (e.g., schemata or tables).

 ## Granting database object privileges